FENECON Commercial 50 — Assembly and Operating Instructions

 |

-The active power of the FENECON Commercial 50 inverter can be controlled directly by the energy supply company (grid operator) via a ripple control receiver (RCR).
+The active power of the FENECON Commercial 50 inverter can be controlled directly by the grid operator via a ripple control receiver (RCR).

 The behavior of the inverter in the various control stages can be described as follows.